GrumpyOldTroll/ietf-driad/draft-ietf-mboned-driad-amt-discovery.md

 source address of the (S,G) is reversed and used as an index into one of the reverse mapping trees (in-addr.arpa for IPv4, as described in Section 3.5 of
 {{RFC1035}}, or ip6.arpa for IPv6, as described in Section 2.5 of {{RFC3596}}).

+This mechanism should be treated as an extension of the AMT relay discovery procedure described in section 5.2.3.4 of {{RFC7450}}.
+A gateway that supports this method of AMT relay discovery SHOULD use this method whenever it's performing the relay discovery procedure, and the source IP addresses for desired (S,G)s are known to the gateway, and conditions match the requirements outlined in {{priority}}.

 Some detailed example use cases are provided in {{exampledeployments}}, and other applicable example topologies appear in Section 3.3 of {{RFC8313}},